cam2135/CYD-Deck/README.md

 Format as FAT32.
 File must be named exactly `deck.deck` in the root of the card.

 **Editor won't start**
-Run `py -m pip install customtkinter bleak pillow` and try again.
+Run `py -m pip install customtkinter tkinterdnd2` and try again.

 ---